BetaThis is a new service – your feedback will help us to improve it.

 Analysis

-Therefore, statistics produced in the 2023 publication will differ from previous years’ publications, and care should be taken when making comparisons as the back series will have changed.
+Therefore, statistics produced in the 2024 publication will differ from previous years’ publications, and care should be taken when making comparisons as the back series has changed.

 GLMS is produced using data from the UK quarterly Labour Force Survey (LFS) – an ONS survey of households living at private addresses in the UK.
 Its purpose is to provide information on the UK labour market which can then be used to develop, manage, evaluate, and report on labour market policies.
 For more information on the methodology and quality of the LFS data please refer to the user guidance (opens in a new tab).
 Further details on LFS weighting can be found below in the Weighting section.